 - Likewise, if you only treat the dry areas, this will cause too much oiliness

 Quite the contrary in fact, once you understand the common cause of combination skin, you can gently and easily bring it back into balance with products that mimic the function and structure of healthy skin; with ingredients like ceramides, emollients, cholesterol, antioxidants, and intelligent cellular-communicating ingredients like peptides.

 For the perfect solution, use a gentle, alcohol-free cleanser that won’t dry out your skin and will maintain your skin’s pH levels.
 Our skin is weakly acidic and most cleansers are alkaline-based, this can affect the pH levels of your skin.
-Avoid soap or any astringent products that strip the skin, causing sensitivity.
+Avoid soap or any astringent products that will strip the skin, causing sensitivity.